mittagessen/kraken/docs/user_guide/training_recognition.rst

                                     transcription.
 In binary mode files are
                                     datasets files containing pre-extracted
                                     text lines.
+    --linetype [baselines, bbox]    Forces the line type of the training data.
+                                    If not set the type is determined
+                                    automatically: baselines for XML data,
+                                    bbox for path data, and the recorded type for binary datasets.
     --augment / --no-augment        Enable image augmentation
     --logger [tensorboard]          Logger used by PyTorch Lightning to track metrics such as loss and accuracy.